Camping is a fun activity, to calm the mind, connect with nature and create bonds with your family, friends, and even yourself.

 In this modern world, stress is one of the biggest health problems, which is affecting every person on the earth.
 According to the American Institute of Stress, it stated that over 60% of Americans in 2017 are stressed due to work, relationships, and many more.

-Although camping can not solve the stress issues, it allows the person to get relief from the things which are causing the stress, and help the mind to refocus on the important things in life.
+Although camping can not solve stress issues, it allows the person to get relief from the things which are causing the stress, and help the mind to refocus on the important things in life.

 In addition, oxidative stress is reduced during outdoor activities like camping and hiking.
-Some people are stressed eating or in depression, camping is the first therapist they should opt for.
+Some people are stressed eating or in depression, and camping is the first therapist they should opt for.

 Increase Creativity power

-However, camping does not give any creative ideas, it provides the person a different environment where the human can relax his mind, and reach his potential creativity.
+However, camping does not give any creative ideas, it provides the person with a different environment where the human can relax his mind, and reach his potential creativity.

 By following these rules, many creative companies, are using greenery in their offices, fountains, etc. to promote creativity.
 So, want to get creative why not try a camping trip, it might give you ideas.